 Send an email to your clients

-Avoid boring newsletters and wordly paragraphs, increase opening rates with professional looking emails.
+Avoid boring newsletters and worldly paragraphs, increase opening rates with professional-looking emails.
 Take advantage of templates and just schedule emails to your segment list.

 You could try Constant Contact, they have an easy to use drag and drop editor that saves you tons of time, because when you are a business mom, what you need is practical tools that help your business, you don’t have time to take 30 minutes tutorials learning how to make an email campaign, right?